IDinsight/aaq_admin_template/README.md

 To run this project:

 1. Setup environment as determined above.
-2. Set up secrets in the 3 files under `/secrets/`.
-3. Run `make image` from the root folder.
+2. Run `make image` from the root folder.
-4. Run the Docker container by calling `make container` from the root folder.
+3. Run the Docker container by calling `make container` from the root folder.